All Episodes

 And I was grateful to make the money so I could pay my rent.

-Anyway, this is this is how dumb Joe is on the economy.
+Anyway, this how dumb Joe is on the economy.

-We also can move in a direction that we can provide for uh tax increasing tax taxes on those on in the uh in the corporate area as well as uh the individuals as it relates to uh Trump's taxing question you know going out and buy the yacht better than hell from Yeah, it does.
+We also can move in a direction that we can provide for tax increasing tax taxes on those in the corporate area as well as individuals as it relates to Trump's tax decision questionnaire.

-I mean, if you go to any place on the water, and I always like being near the water, um, and you see a shipyard or or you see a docking area, whether it's big massive yachts or maybe just average size boats that people have that they use on the weekend to go fishing or I don't know, water skiing, whatever they like to do on the stupid thing.
+I mean, if you go to any place on the water, and I always like being near the water, and you see a shipyard or you see a docking area, whether it's big massive yachts or maybe just average-sized boats that people have that they use on the weekend to go fishing or, I don't know, water skiing, whatever they like to do on the stupid thing.

 That is their livelihood, Joe.